 To avoid this scenario, be sure to consolidate any steps that are interdependent into a single

-RUN instruction so that Docker will re-execute all of the necessary commands when a change occurs:
+RUN instruction so that Docker will re-execute all of the necessary commands when a change occurs.
+In shell scripting, using the logical AND operator

-The previous example demonstrates how Docker’s caching behavior can subvert expectations, but there are some other things to keep in mind with how
+The previous example demonstrates how Docker’s caching behavior can subvert expectations, but there are some other things to keep in mind about how

 RUN instructions interact with Docker’s layering system.
 As mentioned earlier, at the end of each

 RUN instruction, Docker commits the changes as an additional image layer.
-In order to exert control over the scope of the image layers produced, you can clean up unnecessary files in the final environment that will be committed by paying attention to the artifacts introduced by the commands you run.
+In order to exert control over the scope of the image layers produced, you can clean up unnecessary files by paying attention to the artifacts introduced by the commands you run.

 In general, chaining commands together into a single